gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

-Retrieve routes and limits for user cash-on-delivery (COD) transactions.
+Use this API to get user cod limit and reamining limit for the payment

 *Returned Response:*